01-edu/public/docs/event-management.md

 > NB:
 >   * End of registration can't be before its beginning.
 >   * Start of event can't be before end of registration.
+>   * Date and Time input is not yet working in firefox but should be added soon by mozilla.
+In the mean while use chrome for adding events

 ### Settings for you event